cal-poly-csc530-2214/autograder-cpeterson_assigment5/README.md

 ### Sketch setup + Hello World

-It seems like most of the heavy-lifting for this assignment was being done in Sketch, and getting any concrete results (other than python -> Sketch translation, which was an option but is ultimately nothing I haven't already done) would require its use.
+It seems like most of the heavy-lifting for this assignment was being done in Sketch, and getting any concrete results (other than Python -> Sketch translation, which was an option but is ultimately nothing I haven't already done) would require its use.

 I spent around an hour and a half installing Sketch and learning how it works.
 This was mostly challenging because I was using Windows, but also difficult due to the sparse documentation.